bmpi-dev/invest-alchemy/README.md

 ### Portfolio

 - **Split-adjusted share prices**: Not processed in the trading ledger (only robots, **user trader need add a transaction when split-adjusted happens**), but processed in the holding ledger calculation.
-  - [ ] 🐛 Robot user still can not process, because split-adjusted check on the portfolio net value ledger calculation, but sell transaction amount do not equal to holding amount because sell transaction generated on the transaction ledger calculation, so it needs to process on portfolio net value calculation when user is a robot type.
+  - [x] 🐛 Robot user still can not process, because split-adjusted check on the portfolio net value ledger calculation, but sell transaction amount do not equal to holding amount because sell transaction generated on the transaction ledger calculation, so it needs to process on portfolio net value calculation when user is a robot type.
     - ~~Fix this issue by: robot trader use `qfq` adjust price while user trader use close price when calculate the portfolio net value (include transaction/holdings/net value ledger calculation), user trader need add a transaction when split-adjusted happens to adjust the hold amount.~~
       - `qfq` cannot fix this issue, because if the split-adjusted share happens, `qfq` only change it's hsitory price, e.g. the day before split-adjusted day(20220904), 512100.SH close price is 0.982, today(20220905) the close price is 2.713, if the hold amount is not changed, the market value of it will change to nearly three times than before.
-    - It must change the hold amout when split-adjusted happens and this must happens on the generated transaction csv file phase (if not, the robot trader can not know what amount it can sell).
+    - Fix by changing the hold amout when split-adjusted happens and this must happens on the generated transaction csv file phase (if not, the robot trader can not know what amount it can sell).
+Although this solution can slow the calculation speed, but currently it is the most easy way to fix it.

 ### Robot Trader